S172 Statements

 Customers are engaged through contact with assigned staff and customers relationship meetings. |

-Following the launch of the new Group Strategy, the Company has adopted a strategic goal of best-in-class customer service measured by customer NPS scores of 60+. |
+The Group has a strategic goal of best-in-class customer service measured by customer NPS scores of 60+.
+In FY2024 the Company achieved an NPS score of 75. |

-Society & Government |
+Society & |

 Need businesses that have a positive impact on society.
 The Board is highly supportive of creating a positive social impact. |

-Through engagement with a wide range of stakeholders, the company understands the importance of sustainability initiatives and seeks to give back to the community through voluntary and charitable work. |
+Through engagement with a wide range of stakeholders, the Company understands the importance of sustainability initiatives and seeks to give back to the community through voluntary and charitable work. |

 Suppliers |